transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

       ```
       {: codeblock}

-2. **Fix ingress on clusters with version 1.18 or higher.** For clusters with version 1.18 or higher, you need to add the ingress changes manually for each peer and orderer by performing the following steps:
+2. **Fix ingress on clusters with version 1.18 or higher.** For clusters with version 1.18 or higher, you need to manually add the ingress changes to each peer and orderer by performing the following steps:

-  - To get and edit the ingress name.
+  - To get and edit the ingress name, you need to:.

       ```
       kubectl get ingress --all-namespaces